es-ude/ElasticNodeMiddleware/docs/WriteOwnProgramGuide.md

 Therefore, it does not make sense to put it in the github repository, if you work with a number of people.
 Please add this file to your [.gitignore](../.gitignore) like explained [here](https://git-scm.com/docs/gitignore) to not upload it to your github repository.

-After that you create a python file for the bitfile Configurations, e.g. bitfileConfigs.py.
+After that you create a python file for the bitfile configurations, e.g. bitfileConfigs.py.
 Please refer to the [bitfileConfigs.py](../scripts/bitfileConfigs.py) of the elastic node middleware.
 Your bitfile Configurations should be similar to this.
 First you import the Configuration script: